avpnusr/torprivoxy/README.md

 ===

 This repository has multi architecture support and is regularly updated.
-Container is built for amd64, arm and arm64.
+Container is built for amd64, arm and arm64 on alpine and debian.

 The container is available with alpine base image **avpnusr/torprivoxy:latest**
 The container is also available with debian base image **avpnusr/torprivoxy:latest-debian**